programminghistorian/jekyll/lessons/output-keywords-in-context-in-html-file.md

 ---
-title: Output Keywords in Context in HTML File
+title: Output Keywords in Context in an HTML File with Python
 authors:
 - William J. Turkel
 - Adam Crymble